[natural sound: construction chisel]

 Although the construction has slightly changed the look of the campus, Stone says maintaining a nice campus appearance is important as the renovations continue.

-STONE: So one of the contractors referred to it as a university in the middle of a construction site.
-The reason we put that green screen on the fences is to try to improve the look of the, the appearance of the job sites.
+STONE: The reason we put that green screen on the fences is to try to improve the look of the, the appearance of the job sites.
 And it also keeps debris from blowing off of the job sites.
-But, um, we want it to be, um, a campus that students are, are not only comfortable coming to and feel safe, but that they’re proud to be on our campus and proud that it’s their campus.
+But, that is a student experience thing that we want it to be a campus, that students are, are not only comfortable coming to and feel safe, but that they’re proud to be on our campus and proud that it’s their campus.

 Despite her hopes of studying in Deering this year, Hunter is somewhat hopeful about what the new construction will bring.